CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

     respond {$FLAG}
 }
 ```
 This performs two checks before returning the flag.
 The first check is to ensure that the request is coming from localhost.
-This is is not overly difficult to bypass, just requiring the very convient server side request forgery provided by the /fetch endpoint.
+This is is not overly difficult to bypass, just requiring the very convent server side request forgery provided by the /fetch endpoint.

-The second check is a 1==1 check, which is impossible to bypass.
+The second check is a 1\==1 check, which is impossible to bypass.
 Thus, the /flag endpoint can never return the flag, and is only a red herring to get us to play around with the /fetch endpoint and remind us that the flag is stored in an environment variable.

 Now, for the actual template injection vulnerability.
 To test these, I set up the server locally, and started poking around.